BULL RUN, VA

 11th N. Y. (Ellsworth's Zouaves), supporting the batteries,

-fired one volley and fled, upon which the Confederates swarmed
+fired one volley and fled, upon which the Confederates

 out of the woods and charged the batteries, which now became